ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: pre}

-The output lists the usage instructions and the supported commands.
+The output lists the USAGE instructions and the supported commands.